cal-itp/benefits/docs/explanation/enrollment-pathways/older-adults.md

 - Benefit enrollment takes minutes rather than days or weeks.

 - Benefit enrollment doesn’t require online accounts with private companies.

+## Example Scenario

+A 68-year-old who owns a car now prefers public transit, which is cheaper and more relaxing.
+Although they get a 50% fare reduction, they must use a closed-loop card issued by their transit provider for every ride.
+Reloading $10 on the card each week is frustrating, especially when that money is sometimes needed elsewhere.
+They use the transit card for transportation and cash or debit for other expenses.

+The transit operator in their region of California implements open-loop payments on fixed-route bus lines throughout the service area.
+This rider opens the Cal-ITP Benefits web application at home, completes the self-service workflow to digitally confirm they are over age 65, and registers their debit card for reduced fares.
+If the rider struggles to create a Login.gov account or complete identity proofing, they visit the transit agency office and complete enrollment in person.
+Now, when they tap to pay when boarding, the system automatically charges them the reduced fare.
+They no longer use their closed-loop agency card to pay for transit and can access all funds in their weekly budget.